 Contact details of the Council Officers responsible for each Funding Stream are detailed in the Fact Sheets below.

-It is important that you talk through your project ideas with the officer responsible for the Funding Stream before applying.
+It is important to talk about your project ideas with the officer responsible for the Funding Stream before applying.
 The Council Officer can give you advice on how to shape your application to give it every chance of success.